 • The western lands are well-charted, thanks to First-Empire surveys and subsequent Valorian military mapping.
 Roads connect most major settlements

-• The Great Rift’s interior remains largely unexplored.
+• The Great-Rift’s interior remains largely unexplored.
 Expeditions rarely return, and those that do report contradictory geography — as if the chasm’s layout shifts between visits

 • The eastern Wildlands are mapped only in fragmentary fashion.
 Elven oral traditions provide more reliable information than surface surveys, but the enclaves share geographical knowledge reluctantly